Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 Be prepared!
 Check out the Manzanita weather by month here.

 When vacationing on the Oregon coast, we always recommend including a raincoat on your packing list.
-Whether staying at a Manzanita vacation rental, Manzanita hotel, or other beach accommodation, there's lots to do on a rainy day.
+Whether staying at a Manzanita vacation rental, Manzanita hotel, or other type of beach accommodation, you'll find there's lots to do on a rainy day.

-Many of our guests at The Houses On Manzanita Beach ask for family oriented Rainy Day Activity suggestions, so here are five ideas we've been loving of late…
+Many of our guests at The Houses On Manzanita Beach ask for family activities for rainy day suggestions, so here are five ideas we've been loving of late…

 1. Discover Coastal Roots.
 Rainy days are wonderful times to visit some of the history of our rich coastal roots.
 Take a trip north to the highly rated Columbia River Maritime Museum and prepare to be amazed by the maritime adventures on the mighty Columbia River.
-TripAdvisor gives it a 4.5 star rating for Oregon Coast Day Trip ideas!
+TripAdvisor gives it a 4.5 star rating for day trips in Oregon ideas!

 The Lewis & Clark National Historic Park has a great recreation of Fort Clatsop, the winter encampment of the Lewis & Clark Corps of Discovery from December 1805 to March 1806.
 Actors in period costumes showing the hardships of daily life thrills the younger visitors.
 Be sure to cover your ears when they load and fire their muskets!